World War II in Yugoslav Macedonia: Bulgaria switching sides

 In September 1944 the Soviet Union declared war on Bulgaria and occupied part of the country.
 A coup d'état on 9 September led to Bulgaria joining the Soviets.
 A day earlier Bulgaria had declared war on Nazi Germany.
 This turn of events put Bulgarian divisions stationed in Macedonia in a difficult situation.
 German troops had closed round them, while their command was being nonplussed by the high treason of some staff officers, who had deserted to the German side.
 The withdrawing Bulgarian troops in Macedonia fought their way back to the old borders of Bulgaria.
 Josip Broz formed relations with the new pro-Communist authorities in Bulgaria.
-After the occupation of Bulgaria by the Soviet army negotiations between Tito and the Bulgarian Communist leaders were organized in September–October 1944, resulting in a military alliance between the Yugoslav forces and Bulgaria.
-That was followed by demobilization of the Macedonian recruits, who formed as much as 40% – 60% of the soldiers in some Bulgarian battalions.
+After Bulgaria switching sides to the Allies negotiations between Tito and the Bulgarian Communist leaders were organized in September–October 1944, resulting in a military alliance between the Yugoslav forces and Bulgaria.
+That was followed by demobilization of the Macedonian recruits, who formed as much as 40–60% of the soldiers in some Bulgarian battalions.
 As a result, the Gotse Delchev brigade was set up and equipped in Sofia by the Bulgarian government providing the basis for the deployment of considerable Yugoslav troops in Vardar Macedonia.